Instructors

 Overview

-• Much like Brown’s undergraduate open curriculum, our Pre-College Programs aim to create student-centered learning experiences and shift student focus away from formal grades and credits towards the learning itself.
+• Brown Pre-College Programs shift student focus away from formal grades and credits towards the learning itself.

 • Brown Pre-College Programs attract roughly 6,000 exceptional, engaged and motivated high school students each year.

-Summer@Brown is the largest of Brown’s Pre-College Program Areas, featuring well over 200 non-credit courses offered in intensive sessions – both on campus and online – ranging from one to six weeks in duration over multiple terms across the summer.
-Courses offered span the broad range of academic disciplines at Brown, intentionally reflecting the breadth and depth of Brown’s undergraduate, liberal arts curriculum.
-Courses are designed to expose high school students to first year undergraduate content, with the attendant academic rigor, and are non-credit in order to encourage students to take risks and to explore unfamiliar subjects.
-Online courses take advantage of the benefits of online learning and technology to bring together the best aspects of seminar-style learning in an asynchronous learning environment.
-A robust extra-curricular program – offered to both on campus and online students – supplements the academic core of the program, providing students with broad exposure to the experience of living and learning as part of a college community.
-Students enrolling in these courses must have completed the 9th grade and are drawn from all 50 United States and some 70 countries worldwide.
+Summer@Brown is the largest of Brown’s Pre-College Programs, featuring well over 200 non-credit courses offered in intensive sessions – both on campus and online – ranging from one to six weeks in duration over multiple terms across the summer.
+Courses offered span the broad range of academic disciplines at Brown, intentionally reflecting the breadth and depth of Brown’s undergraduate liberal arts curriculum.
+Courses are designed to expose high school students to first-year undergraduate content, with the attendant academic rigor, and are non-credit in order to encourage students to take risks and explore unfamiliar subjects.

-Location-Based Programs are immersive and rigorous academic experiences.
-Program sites are carefully selected to enhance course content.
-The connection between site and course content offers students a rich experiential learning experience.
-The programs’ interdisciplinary approach help prepare students for the increasingly complex challenges of the 21st century by exploring the interconnectedness of the global community and exposing students to varied perspectives.
+Brown Experiential Education - Programs (BEE) are immersive and rigorous academic experiences.
+International program sites are carefully selected to enhance course content.
+The connection between site and course content offers a small cohort of students a rich experiential learning experience.
+The program’s interdisciplinary approach helps prepare students for the increasingly complex challenges of the 21st century by exploring the interconnectedness of the global community and exposing students to varied perspectives.
+Students enrolling in these non-credit courses must have completed the 10th grade.

 STEM for Rising 9th and 10th Graders is an immersive academic experience that allows students to explore the STEM disciplines.
 Students can indulge their passion for learning as they dive into content in science, technology, engineering or mathematics focused courses.
 The courses provide students with some understanding of the foundational material for that discipline from which they can springboard to areas for exploration such as more advanced content or current areas of research.
 In addition to the academic experience, students participate in supplemental programming that promotes and supports social and academic growth as they prepare for success in their future academic experiences.
 The students spend time working on a comprehensive academic project and the program culminates in a final presentation of their work.
+Students enrolling in these non-credit courses must have completed the 8th grade.

 Undergraduate Summer Session